Operation-Hydra/Homepage/README.md

 <h3 align="center">Where gods deploy.</h3>

 <p align="center">
   This is the official homepage of "Operation Hydra".
-A nickname for the hosting and deployment department of the Advertisment Agency Christian Aichner.
+A nickname for the hosting and deployment department of the Advertisement Agency Christian Aichner.
   <br>
   <br>
   <a href="https://github.com/Operation-Hydra/Homepage/issues/new?template=bug_report.md">Report bug</a>